-Behaviour Helpline: Toronto Cat Rescue’s Behaviour Helpline is a FREE consultation service for anyone considering surrendering their cat due to problem behaviour.
+Behaviour Helpline: Toronto Cat Rescue’s Behaviour Helpline is a free consultation service for anyone who has adopted a TCR cat and is experiencing behavioural issues, questions, or concerns.
 Our goal is to help keep pets where they are happiest – in their homes.

 Food Assistance: Unexpected financial difficulties can happen to anybody at any time.
 We hope that nobody will ever be faced with having to give up their beloved pet because they are temporarily unable to feed them.
 Fortunately, there are some organizations and services that may be able to assist.

 Kitten Support: Starting approximately in April each year, thousands of kittens flood area shelters and rescues, filling them to capacity.
 This “kitten season”, which typically lasts until late October, puts enormous strain on these animal welfare organizations.
 Toronto Cat Rescue will accept the surrender of eligible kittens into our foster program.
 When surrendering a litter of kittens to TCR, we can also spay and vaccinate the mom for you at no charge.